 The majority of public roads in the Municipality are owned and maintained by the Province of Nova Scotia, Department of Transportation and infrastructure Renewal.
 Please direct maintenance inquiries to the Department of Transportation and Infrastructure Renewal (NSDOTIR) Hebbville operations base at (902) 543-8169, and general inquiries to the Lunenburg/Queens NSDOT Area office at (902) 543-4121.

 The Municipality currently owns and maintains approximately 10 kilometres of public roads.
 These roads are public roads created by means of subdivision or transfer from private ownership after April 1, 1996.
-All are gravel-surfaced with the exception of Champlain Drive, Chemin Petite Evangeline and Nathan Cirillo.
+All are gravel-surfaced with the exception of Champlain Drive, Chemin Petite Evangeline, Nathan Cirillo, and White Avenue.

 These roads are as follows: